 The great strength of rituals lies in the fact that they conserve energy, in contrast to willpower and discipline, which require a conscious effort at every moment.
 The rituals help to give structure to our life.
 Consciously leading them allows us to take our lives in the direction we want.
-They create boundaries, which instead of locking us in allow us to restore our energy easily while preparing for the next challenge.
+They create boundaries, instead of locking us in allowing us to restore our energy easily while preparing for the next challenge.

 Establish new rituals